-If your Italian ancestor was a woman born before 1/1/1948 she can only transfer Italian citizenship to her children born after 1/1/48 and to their descendants.
-This law has been appealed in several trials at the High Court of Rome.
-Please visit Italian Citizenship for Descendants of Women for detailed information.
+- If your Italian ancestor was a woman born before January 1, 1948, she can only transfer Italian citizenship to her children born after 1/1/48 and to their descendants.
+Exceptions to this law can only be obtained through a case presented at the Civil Court in Rome.

-If your Italian ancestor was born in the following localities, Veneto, Friuli-Venezia-Giulia, or Trentino Alto-Adige, in order to apply for the Italian citizenship you must prove that he or she left Italy after July 16th, 1920.
+- If your Italian ancestor was born in the following regions, Veneto, Friuli-Venezia-Giulia, or Trentino Alto-Adige, in order to apply for Italian citizenship, you must prove that the ancestor left Italy after July 16th, 1920.